semrush/intergalactic/website/docs/components/dropdown/dropdown-a11y-report.md

 7. Screen reader goes to the next element.
 8. Screen reader says "Content clickable".
 9. Screen reader presses the "Escape" button.
-10. Screen reader says "Trigger menu pop up button".
+10. Screen reader says "You are currently on a button, inside of web content.
+To display a list of options, press Control-Option-Space.
+To exit this web area, press Control-Option-Shift-Up Arrow.".